ndemou/ndView/README.md

 USAGE
 -----

-Click the open folder icon, select the first screenshot and then use these keys:
+Click the open folder icon, select the first image and then use these keys:

-LEFT/RIGHT view previous/next screenshot
+LEFT/RIGHT view previous/next image

-BACKSPACE/DELETE delete* current then move to previous/next screenshot
+BACKSPACE/DELETE delete* current then move to previous/next image

 Ctrl-Z undo last delete

-*: In fact screenshots are never deleted but are just renamed to *.bak
+*: In fact images are never deleted but are just renamed to *.bak